Ricardicus/ric-script/README.md

 # Docker

-A containarized node.js app has been developed to test the langauge.
+A containarized node.js app has been developed to test the language.
 The docker image exposes the port 3000.
 ## Docker example
 ```